 The traditional waterfall approach to testing takes weeks to deliver results.
 It is simply unsuitable to meet the current challenges of fast testing and release that mobile applications — with new versions, updates, and increased integrations — require.

 Continuous integration/continuous development (CI/CD) automates the integration and deployment of test builds and ensures that users get the latest tested version of your app as soon as possible.
-Further, by incorporating performance testing into the CI pipeline, it is possible to know precisely the impact each change has on your app’s performance.
+Further, by incorporating performance testing into the CI pipeline, it is possible to know precisely what impact each change has on your app’s performance.

 You can implement performance testing into your CI pipeline for functional and non-functional testing indicators like speed, scalability, or responsiveness to ensure that the load patterns are realistic and attuned to real-world conditions.